onaio/gisida/README.md

   **Note** : Adding the query parameter `standalone=true` loads the iframe without the navigation bar with the login links.
 This is because in cases where authentication is enabled for your app, the user will be logged in automically into superset

+- `hasNavBar` **(Optional, Gisida React Private)**: Set to true if the app has a navigation bar as a result of configuring the [Data View](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md) or any other feature that makes use of the [NavBar](https://github.com/onaio/gisida-react-private/tree/master/src/components/NavBar)

 2. `STYLES` : All mapbox styles avalialable for the including the default style.
 Allows users to switch between styles